 Closure times will be set for each checkpoint based on the conditions and flow for paddler safety.
 Times will allow for all paddlers progressing at a reasonable pace to continue.
 If you arrive at a checkpoint near the closure time, race officials will confer with you to determine if you should continue or not.
 Cut off times will be determined close to or on race day depending on flow conditions.
 A total race cut off time will be established.
 Please keep in mind that the water is a moving current and must be taken into account when estimating paddling time.
 Predicted current for the race is between 2-4mph.
 This factor is variable and we won’t know an exact current speed until shortly before the race.

-All participants agree to appear in this Event related media coverage free of charge.
+All participants agree to appear in the event related media coverage free of charge.

 Assistance in forward progress